 How to make chocolate brownie bliss balls?

-Bliss balls, energy balls or energy bites, whatever their name are easy to make and ready in 10 minutes.
-The only important part to make delicious energy balls that are soft and consistent, is to use a food processor.
-In fact, energy ball batter is thick and sticky and the recipe is very messy if made in a blender.
+Bliss balls, energy balls, or energy bites, whatever their name are easy to make and ready in 10 minutes.
+The only important part to make delicious energy balls that are soft and consistent is to use a food processor.
+In fact, the energy ball batter is thick and sticky and the recipe is very messy if made in a blender.

 That is why you need to use a food processor, they have a larger bowl and removable blade, that makes it easy to create soft, fudgy chocolate brownie balls.
 Then, the ingredients needed are simple pantry ingredients and no oil!
 This is an oil-free vegan recipe for sweet lovers!
-Let’s see the ingredients you need to make fudgy, melt-in-your mouth chocolate balls without oven!
+Let’s see the ingredients you need to make fudgy, melt-in-your-mouth chocolate balls without an oven!

 - Walnuts – you can also use pecan nuts if preferred but you need a high-omega-3 nut to create fudgy brownie bites so don’t swap for almonds or they will end up dry.

-- Coconut flakes – adds the most delicious sweet coconut flavor to these chocolate bites.
+- Coconut flakes – they add the most delicious sweet coconut flavor to these chocolate bites.

 - Unsweetened cocoa powder

-- Medjool dates – or deglor dates, I provide the recipe with weights for precision so you can swap one variety of date for another.
+- Medjool dates – or dealer dates, I provide the recipe with weights for precision so you can swap one variety of dates for another.

 There are so many reasons why these brownie balls are healthy vegan snacks for you.
-In fact, this recipe uses walnuts and sunflower seeds as main ingredients.
+In fact, this recipe uses walnuts and sunflower seeds as the main ingredients.
 Both are some of the highest omega-3-loaded plant-based ingredients.
-Omega-3 are essential fat for your brain and heart functions.
-Plus, these two ingredients are also high in vitamin B, magnesium and iron, which we know is the most difficult nutrient to find on a vegan diet.
-So these little vegan treats come in handy for this healthy snacks to reach all your nutrients goals!
-Finally, these fudge balls are refined sugar free grain-free and gluten-free too!
+Omega-3 is an essential fat for your brain and heart functions.
+Plus, these two ingredients are also high in vitamin B, magnesium, and iron, which we know is the most difficult nutrient to find on a vegan diet.
+So these little vegan treats come in handy for these healthy snacks to reach all your nutrients goals!
+Finally, these fudge balls are refined sugar-free grain-free, and gluten-free too!
 Which means they are healthy snacks for vegan paleo eaters too.